captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Finally—as a conciliatory gesture, you’ll be invited annually and be made a member of the advisory boards of the Mayor’s annual galas for both “Jack and Jill of America, Incorporated” and the AAMA.
+Finally — as a conciliatory gesture, you’ll be invited annually and be made a member of the advisory boards of the Mayor’s annual galas for both “Jack and Jill of America, Incorporated” and the AAMA.

 ---